MarwanAsfan/cs251_assignment_1/README.md

 A Java Implmenetaion for a shop it can:

-1- Navigate and select a specifc product
+1- Navigate and select a specifc product \n
 2- Select and deselect a specific atttribute
 3- Automatically update avaiable variation as atrributes are selected one by one 4- Automatically select a specific variation